getmail6/getmail6.github.io/index.md

 Welcome to getmail 6, a mail retriever with support for POP3, POP3-over-SSL, IMAP4, IMAP4-over-SSL, and SDPS mail accounts.
 It supports normal single-user mail accounts and multidrop (domain) mailboxes. getmail is written in Python, and licensed under the GNU General Public License version 2.

+Getmail 6 is a fork of [getmail v5.14 by Charles Cazabon](http://pyropus.ca/software/getmail/) with adaptations to work with Python 3 and newer.
+Getmail 6 is not supported nor sanctioned by getmail's original author.
+Support for getmail 6 can be found on this website and by opening issues on [our GitHub repository](https://github.com/getmail6/getmail6).

 The latest release is version 6.03, released on August 17, 2020 and available for [download here](https://github.com/getmail6/getmail6/releases/tag/v6.03)